JackBosco/TFJ-DRL-update1/README.md

 # TFJ-DRL-Update 1
 1) A paper replication project for *Time-driven feature-aware jointly deep reinforcement learning (TFJ-DRL) for financial signal representation and algorithmic trading*. source: https://github.com/lingfeng158/TFJ-DRL-Replication
-2) An exploritory project improving on the interpretibility of the TFJ-DRL model using XAI techniques to break open the black-box TAM-GRU segment
+2) An exploritory project improving on the interpretibility of the TFJ-DRL model using XAI techniques to break open the black-box TAM-GRU model

 ## Background (credit lingfeng158)
 * Supervised learning methods are difficult to achieve online learning, due to the cost of training.
 They attempt to predict stock prices of the next time point, but accuracy of price prediction results in second error propagation during translation from price prediction to trading actions.